itsmartinwho/foresight-cdss-mvp/docs/synthetic_data_generation_guide.md

 ## Generation Guidelines

 1.  **Medical Plausibility**: All generated data must be medically realistic and consistent with the provided patient and encounter context.
+2.  **Patient Name Usage**: **CRITICAL** - Always use the actual patient's first name from the input data when generating transcripts.
+Never use generic placeholder names like "Kevin", "John", "Sarah", etc. The clinician should address the patient by their real first name throughout the transcript.
-2.  **Consistency**:
+3.  **Consistency**:
     - Conditions should align with lab results and treatments.
     - Transcripts and SOAP notes should reflect the generated conditions, labs, and treatments.
-3.  **Temporal Logic**:
+4.  **Temporal Logic**:
     - `onset_date` for conditions should be on or before the encounter date.
     - `lab_results.date_time` should be contemporaneous with the encounter.
     - `treatments.prescribed_date` (if included) should be on the encounter date.
-4.  **Data Types and Formats**: Adhere strictly to the specified data types and formats (e.g., `YYYY-MM-DD` for dates, ISO 8601 for TIMESTAMPTZ).
+5.  **Data Types and Formats**: Adhere strictly to the specified data types and formats (e.g., `YYYY-MM-DD` for dates, ISO 8601 for TIMESTAMPTZ).
-5.  **Variety**: Generate a diverse range of plausible clinical scenarios, conditions, lab results, and treatments.
+6.  **Variety**: Generate a diverse range of plausible clinical scenarios, conditions, lab results, and treatments.
-6.  **Completeness**: For each encounter row from the input, provide all requested generated fields.
+7.  **Completeness**: For each encounter row from the input, provide all requested generated fields.
 If a field is optional and not applicable, use `null` (for JSON `null`) or omit it if appropriate for the JSON structure (e.g., optional text fields could be empty strings or null).

 ## Important Schema Notes (For LLM Context - Do Not Output This Section)
 The following notes describe the target database schema for context but are not part of the LLM's output instructions.